 Microplastics can be ingested by various animals, ranging in size from tiny creatures like zooplankton to sharks and whales.
 The likelihood of microplastics being eaten is influenced by the amount in the environment and how closely they resemble food.
 Laboratory studies indicate that microplastics can potentially transfer through the food web when marine, terrestrial and freshwater species that have previously ingested microplastics are preyed on by other animals.

 Microplastics eaten by larger marine animals will generally pass through their bodies.
 However, research does show that microplastics can be retained in the gut for extended periods where they may cause abrasion and damage to internal tissues.
+Nanoplastics can pass through the gut wall and travel to different parts of the body, such as the lungs and liver, where they can cause damage.
+Further research is required to understand the potential health implications from ingesting microplastics.

 Smaller animals including marine and freshwater invertebrates can suffer a range of effects from ingesting microplastics including reduced reproduction and growth.
 These effects are generally caused by physical damage including lacerations and inflammatory responses as well as reduced feeding behaviour when microplastics are consumed instead of digestible food.
 Filter feeders such as mussels and oysters are particularly vulnerable to ingesting microplastics as they filter high volumes of water while feeding.
 Effects vary between species and by the types of plastic and the concentration of microplastics.